miketout/VerusServicesSetup/TOR-Wallet.md

 ControlPort 9051
 ```

 If any way possible, compile a list of 'trusted' TOR nodes.
 Use the `StrictNodes 1` and `EntryNodes [...]` options.
 Setup `DNSPort` to be `53` and overwrite your `/etc/resolv.conf` with `nameserver 127.0.0.1`.
 But be careful, screwing this up may lock you out of your server, if you're working on a remote machine.
-Feel free to use the config statement below for your TOR pleasure:
+Feel free to use the config statement below for your TOR pleasure.
+The specified TOR nodes are operated by a VerusCoin community member.

 ```
-# 0x03relay0: 5.9.224.251
-# 0x03relay1: 136.243.227.142
-# 0x03relay2: 95.216.104.213
-# 0x03relay3: 95.216.252.176
 StrictNodes 1
 EntryNodes 5.9.224.251,136.243.227.142,95.216.104.213,95.216.252.176
 ```